 Tell your Landlord or Managing Agent ASAP

-Again, damaged gutters are something your landlord needs to sort, blocked gutters however are something that can be quickly resolved by your local window cleaner for a small extra fee, most window cleaners are more than happy to remove blocked leaves from a gutter whilst they’re already up a ladder cleaning your windows.
+Again, damaged gutters are something your landlord needs to sort.
+Blocked gutters, however, are something that your local window cleaner can quickly resolve for a small extra fee.
+Most window cleaners are happy to remove blocked leaves from a gutter whilst they're already up a ladder cleaning your windows.

-Have a chat to your landlord or managing agent as to whether they’ll be happy to pay for this cost.
-It may be part of your tenancy agreement that you are responsible for this, but if not then they should bear the cost.
+Have a chat with your landlord or managing agent about whether they'll be happy to pay for this cost.
+It may be part of your tenancy agreement that you are responsible for this, but if not, then they should bear the cost.

 What can I do about mould?

-Mould can be caused or exacerbated by the lifestyles of people living in the property.
-A poorly ventilated property creates the perfect environment for mould to thrive
+Mould can be caused or exacerbated by people's lifestyles in the property.
+A poorly ventilated property creates the perfect environment for mould to thrive.

-If you’ve ruled out anything serious with the property, often mould and damp is simply caused by poor ventilation.
-Older properties particularly suffer with ventilation that isn’t as good as a modern house for example.
-Think whether you do anything that causes a large amount of moisture, for example, shower without adequate ventilation, cook without the extractor, and if so, make sure you open the window to allow any excess steam escape and not linger in the room.
+If you've ruled out anything serious with the property, often mould and damp are caused by poor ventilation.
+Older properties particularly suffer from poor ventilation.
+Think about whether you do anything that causes a large amount of moisture, for example, shower without adequate ventilation, cook without the extractor, and if so, make sure you open the window to allow any excess steam to escape and not linger in the room.

-Drying clothes inside is also a major cause of excess moisture in the air which can lead to damp.
-If you must do this, then it’s important you also open the windows to allow the moisture to escape and air flow through the room.
+Drying clothes inside is also a major cause of excess moisture in the air, leading to damp.
+If you must do this, it's important to open windows to allow moisture to escape and air to flow through the room.

 Ventilate and heat

-If ventilating and heating isn’t possible all of the time – for example, you live in a ground floor flat and can’t leave your windows open during the day, your landlord might want to install dehumidifiers to give extra help removing moisture.
+If ventilating and heating aren't possible all of the time – for example, you live in a ground floor flat and can't leave your windows open during the day; your landlord might want to install dehumidifiers to give extra help removing moisture.

-If you’ve already got mould, you’ll want to remove it, and quickly.
+If you've already got mould, you'll want to remove it quickly.

-There are several quality cleaning products specifically designed to tackle mould and kill it which should slow down or stop it coming back completely for example HG Mould Spray.
-When cleaning mould, you must make sure that you wear protective clothing and gloves, as well as disposing of any items - cleaning or otherwise - which come into contact with the infected area.
+Several quality cleaning products are specifically designed to tackle mould and kill it, which should slow down or stop it from coming back completely, for example, HG Mould Spray.
+When cleaning mould, you must make sure that you wear protective clothing and gloves and dispose of any items - cleaning or otherwise - which come into contact with the infected area.

-If the area treated is particularly prone to damp, your landlord might want to invest in anti-mould paint, to help stop the mould returning.
+If the area treated is particularly prone to damp, your landlord might want to invest in anti-mould paint to help stop the mould from returning.

 What should landlords do if mould develops in their property?

 When damp and mould problems arise, communication with your tenant is essential.
 Tackling the problem early and working out the cause is crucial.
-Then deciding what can be done by both parties to prevent mould developing in the future could also prove invaluable to both the health of your tenants and your investment
+Then deciding what can be done by both parties to prevent mould from developing in the future could also prove invaluable to your tenants' health and investment.

-The first step is to identify the cause of the mould to prevent any recurrence once it’s cleaned.
-If you’re particularly concerned about who is responsible for a mould problem, then you can get a professional to come in and assess what is causing it.
-If it is a particularly serious structural problem, then it could be expensive and potentially complicated to rectify.
+The first step is to identify the cause of the mould to prevent any recurrence once it's cleaned.
+If you're particularly concerned about who is responsible for a mould problem, then you can get a professional to come in and assess what is causing it.
+If it is a severe structural problem, it could be expensive and potentially complicated to rectify.

-When removing mould, it’s important to make sure it is completely eradicated, otherwise it will return and the problem will remain.
-Alongside improving ventilation and installing dehumidifiers, in some cases anti-mould or mildew paint can be effective in stopping mould from reoccurring in a particular spot.
+When removing mould, it's essential to ensure it is completely eradicated.
+Otherwise, it will return, and the problem will remain.
+Alongside improving ventilation and installing dehumidifiers, anti-mould or mildew paint can be effective in stopping mould from reoccurring in a particular spot.

-To prevent mould developing in the future, tenants’ general upkeep of the property and its ventilation - as well as vigilance for the early signs of mould - will help towards preventing damp and condensation issues.
+To prevent mould from developing in the future, tenants' general upkeep of the property and its ventilation and vigilance for the early signs of mould will help prevent damp and condensation issues.

 If you're particularly concerned, set more regular inspections or if not already installed, look to install automated extractor fans for bathrooms and kitchens.